dawgfish/calm/docs/nucalm/calm_workshop_nucalm_deepdive.rst

       },
    }

-Later, if /secrets (or equivalent) is exposed as a top-level entity in Aplos, uuid in secret_reference can be used to update the secrets independently.
+Later, if /secrets (or equivalent) are exposed as a top-level entity in Aplos, **uuid** in secret_reference can be used to update the secrets independently.

 **Secret Variable**
 Secret variables are supported in nuCalm.
 Any secret variable should follow the below structure: